 DEGREE OF DIFFICULTY:

-If you’re remodeling a bathroom, creating a sewing room, planning a book nook, building the ultimate man cave or ham-radio shack, then you may want to consider radiant electric heating in the floor.
+A radiant heat floor mat is very easy to incorporate under the finished floor of your bathroom, sewing room, book nook, or your ultimate man cave or ham-radio shack.
 They produce luxurious heat and can heat an entire room if you size it correctly.